-Staff and volunteers working within the School should be alert to the potential need for early help for children also who are more vulnerable.
-For example:
+Staff and volunteers working within the School should be alert to the potential need for early help for children also who are more vulnerable than others by virtue of their Special Educational Needs and Disabilities.
+Staff also need to be alert to:

-- Children with a disability and/or specific additional needs. - Children with special educational needs. - Children who are acting as a young carer. - Children who are showing signs of engaging in anti-social or criminal behaviour. - Children whose family circumstances present challenges, such as substance abuse, adult mental health or learning disability, domestic violence - Children who are showing early signs of abuse and/or neglect.
+- Children who are showing signs of engaging in anti-social or criminal behaviour. - Children whose family circumstances present challenges, such as substance abuse, adult mental health or learning disability, domestic violence

+• Children who are showing early signs of abuse and/or neglect.

-School and college staff members should be aware of the main categories of maltreatment: physical abuse, emotional abuse, sexual abuse and neglect.
+School staff members should be aware of the main categories of maltreatment: physical abuse, emotional abuse, sexual abuse and neglect.
 They should also be aware of the indicators of maltreatment and specific safeguarding issues so that they are able to identify cases of children who may be in need of help or protection.